control8r/midimonster-knowledge-base/source/usecases/DolphinController.rst

 what MIDIMonster channels that input comes in on.

 Some backends, such as the `midi` backend, offer an option that lets you see any incoming data on the console, which helps greatly with finding that out.
-Have a look at the `documentation file <https://github.com/cbdevnet/midimonster#backend-documentation>`_ of the backend you're intending to use to find out more.
+Have a look at the `documentation`_ of the backend you're intending to use to find out more.

 So, to get input from my Launch Control into the MIDIMonster, I'm creating an instance that will read from the